blindzy/Blindzy-Frontend/CLIENT-EDITING-GUIDE.md

    actually exist in `public/images/product/` (see Part 2 below for how to add new pictures).

-### 🎥 VIDEO GUIDE: Adding a new product card (placeholder)

-*[Video to be added here: copying a product block, pasting it, editing the text, and uploading the matching images.]*

 ### Example: removing a card / reason / tile

 Select the entire block for that item, from its opening `{` to its closing